Freedom in the World

-A combination of slow progress in improving public services and the continuation of the Iraq war led to a far less decisive Labour victory in May 2005 elections, and the margin of the party’s parliamentary majority fell from 165 seats to 66.
-Blair remained prime minister, but he was considerably weakened by speculation about when he would hand the premiership to Gordon Brown, the chancellor of the exchequer.
+A combination of slow progress in improving public services and the continuation of the Iraq war led to a far less decisive Labour victory in May 2005 elections.
+While Blair remained prime minister, he was considerably weakened by speculation over when he would hand the premiership to Gordon Brown, the chancellor of the exchequer.

-On July 7, 2005, three suicide bombings in London’s Underground railway system and one on a London bus killed more than 50 people and wounded hundreds.
+On July 7, 2005, three suicide bombings in London’s Underground railway system and one on a London bus killed more than 50 people and wounded hundreds more.
 The culprits were British Muslims—three of Pakistani descent and one a convert to Islam.
 The attacks set off a public debate about the integration of immigrants and racial and religious minorities into British society.
-They also led to wide-ranging government proposals to toughen antiterrorism laws, which in turn sparked concerns about civil liberties.
+They also led to wide-ranging government proposals to tighten antiterrorism laws, which in turn sparked concerns about civil liberties.

 In previous decades, Britain’s main source of internal violence had been the struggle between unionists and Irish nationalists in Northern Ireland.
-This largely ended with the Good Friday peace agreement, signed in 1998.
-However, the locally elected Assembly called for in the agreement was suspended in 2002 after Sinn Fein—the political party linked to the Irish Republican Army (IRA), an outlawed Irish nationalist paramilitary group—was caught spying on rival politicians and security officials.
-Further peace talks and the formal disarmament of the IRA paved the way for fresh elections for the Assembly in March 2007 and the formation of a power-sharing local government by Sinn Fein and the Democratic Unionist Party (DUP).
+This largely ended with the 1998 Good Friday peace agreement.
+However, the locally elected Northern Ireland Assembly, as called for in the agreement, was suspended in 2002 after Sinn Fein—the political party linked to the Irish Republican Army (IRA), an outlawed Irish nationalist paramilitary group—was caught spying on rival politicians and security officials.
+Further peace talks and the formal disarmament of the IRA paved the way for fresh elections to the assembly in March 2007 and the formation of a power-sharing local government between Sinn Fein and the Democratic Unionist Party (DUP).
 The DUP’s longtime leader, Ian Paisley, became first minister.

 Political Rights and Civil Liberties:

 The United Kingdom is an electoral democracy.
-Each of the 646 members of the House of Commons, the dominant lower chamber of the bicameral Parliament, is elected in a single-member district.
+Each of the members of the House of Commons, the dominant lower chamber of the bicameral Parliament, is elected in a single-member district.
 This procedure multiplies the power of the two largest parties—the Labour Party and the Conservative Party—at the expense of smaller parties.
-The Liberal Democrats, the third-largest party, are the most disadvantaged; although they won 22.1 percent of the vote in the 2005elections, they received only 9.4 percent of the seats in the House of Commons.
+The Liberal Democrats, the third-largest party, are the most disadvantaged; although they won 23 percent of the vote in the 2010elections, they received only 8.8 percent of the seats in the House of Commons.
+In exchange for their participation in the coalition government, the Liberal Democrats demanded, among other requests, a referendum on a new electoral system which would give parties a number of seats more in line with their share of the vote.
+The referendum did not take place by year’s end.
 The parliamentary opposition holds ministers accountable in debates that are widely covered in the press.
 Parliamentary elections must be held at least every five years.

 In addition to the Labour and Conservative parties and the left-leaning Liberal Democrats, other parties include the Welsh nationalist Plaid Cymru and the Scottish National Party.
 In Northern Ireland, the main Catholic and republican parties are Sinn Fein and the Social Democratic and Labour Party, while the leading Protestant and unionist parties are the Ulster Unionist Party and the DUP.

 After a period of centralization under Conservative governments from 1979 to 1997, the Labour Party delivered a far-reaching devolution of power to Northern Ireland, Scotland, and Wales.
 The first elections to the Scottish Parliament and the Welsh Assembly were held in 1999.
 The Scottish body has more power, including some tax-raising authority, than its Welsh counterpart.
 Welsh nationalism is primarily cultural.
-The Northern Ireland Assembly was temporarily suspended in 2002 after complications in the peace process, but restored in 2007.
+The Northern Ireland Assembly was restored in 2007.

 Freedoms of assembly and association are respected.
-However, police were criticized in April 2009 for corralling and striking protesters during an international summit, and for abusing a passerby who later died.
 Civic and nongovernmental organizations are allowed to operate freely.
-Workers’ right to organize in unions is protected.
-Trade unions have traditionally played a leading role in the Labour Party, though this connection weakened as the party moved toward the center beginning in the 1990s.
+Workers have the right to organize trade unions, which have traditionally played a leading role in the Labour Party, though this connection weakened as the party moved toward the center beginning in the 1990s.

 A new Supreme Court began functioning in October 2009, improving the separation of powers by moving the highest court out of the House of Lords.
 An earlier round of reform in 2005 had removed the judicial and legislative functions of the Lord Chancellor, who remains a senior figure in the cabinet.
 The police maintain high professional standards, and prisons generally adhere to international guidelines.

 Britain’s antiterrorism laws are some of the strongest in the democratic world, and are frequently criticized by rights groups.
-Terrorism suspects can be detained without charge for 28 days, and in 2009 the European Court of Human Rights awarded compensation to 11 people who had been detained without trial after 2001 terrorist attacks in the United States.
-Also in 2009, a government report found that many people arrested under the antiterrorism laws had been subsequently charged with different crimes, indicating that the laws may have been misused.
-It also showed that people of Asian descent have been arrested on flimsier grounds than others.
-In June the Law Lords ruled that the evidence used against a defendant may not be kept secret under so-called control orders—restrictive conditions placed on terrorism suspects—as was previously the case.
+Terrorism suspects can be detained without charge for 28 days, and in 2009 the European Court of Human Rights awarded compensation to 11 people who had been detained without trial after the 2001 terrorist attacks in the United States.
+A report issued by the government in 2009 found that many people arrested under the antiterrorism laws had been subsequently charged with different crimes, indicating that the laws may have been misused.

 Violence in Northern Ireland has been rare in recent years.
 However, the murders of two soldiers and a policeman in March 2009 were claimed by IRA splinter groups that oppose the peace agreement.
-Four splinter groups remain active, but they may not total more than a few hundred people.
-Also in March, Parliament passed a law allowing devolution of responsibility for policing and criminal justice to the Northern Ireland government, though the transfer was not finalized by year’s end.
+Parliament passed a law in 2009 delegating responsibility for policing and criminal justice to the Northern Ireland government, the last provisions of which came into effect on April 12, 2010.